thpongue/rockpaperscissors/docs/artifacts.md

 		- [x] basic game
 			- [x] once both players have selected:
 				- [x] show text showing "winner", "Loser" or "No winner" (for draw)
-		- [-] multiplayer
+		- [-] multiplayer happy path
+			- fix last unit test
+			- fix e2e tests
 			- tidy code
-			- run tests and add them as appropriate
+			- unit test new stuff
+			- e2e test new stuff
+	- [] opponent view
+		- [] cta to invite a friend
+			- don't let the user select their initial choice until they have an opponent
-			- add in error handling
+	- [] multiplayer error handling
-	- [] invitation mechanism
 	- [] multi game
 		- [] for each game store the selection and output
 		- [] total wins